klack/klack.cloud/README.md

+# klack.cloud
+A self-hosted replacement for iCloud, Google Photos, Netflix, Evernote and more.
+Secure and monitored.

 # Features
 - Download any movie or tv show by entering its name
 - Automatically get new episodes
 - Photo hosting to replace iCloud
-- Joplin sync to replace Evernote
+- Joplin to replace Evernote
 - Plex to replace all streaming services
 - VPN with killswitch
 - SSL signed by Letsencrypt
 - Automatic IP banning
-- Automatic updates
+- Automatic updates- Download any movie or tv show by entering its name
+- Automatically get new episodes
 - Logging, monitoring, and alerts

 # Services